flyteorg/flyte/rsts/getting_started/index.rst

 Run It
 ^^^^^^^
 You can either execute the code in python environment or on a remote cluster.
-We will show how to run on a demo local cluster
+We will show how to run on a demo local cluster.

 Locally
 """"""""

-* Run your workflow locally using ``pyflyte``:
+Run your workflow locally using ``pyflyte``

 .. prompt:: bash $